eraybasar/pesdk-docs/_guides/ios/v7/features/camera.md

 The PhotoEditor SDK offers a lightning fast camera implementation for iOS to complement your editor, featuring all essential camera components as well as live filters.

-In order to use our camera, you need to instantiate a `CameraViewController` and present it.
-You can configure the camera to fit your needs using the `CameraViewControllerOptions`.
-To do so, you need to pass a `Configuration` object to the `CameraViewControllers` initializer.
-If no configuration is passed, the default configuration is used.
+In order to use the camera, you have to instantiate a `CameraViewController` and present it.
+You can configure the camera to suit your needs using the `CameraViewControllerOptions`.
+To do so, you have to pass a `Configuration` object to the `CameraViewControllers` initializer.
+If no configuration is passed, the default configuration will be used.

 > __Warning__: When adding a camera to your app, don't forget to set the required `NSCameraUsageDescription` in the `info.plist` file of your app.
-This is forced by iOS and allows your app to access the devices camera.
-If you want to allow photo roll access, you need to set the `NSPhotoLibraryUsageDescription` as well.
+This is forced by iOS and allows your app to access the device's camera.
+If you want to allow photo roll access, you'll have to set the `NSPhotoLibraryUsageDescription` as well.

-The options allow you to configure the available flash modes, a forced square crop, tap to focus, allowed flash modes and much more.
-Furthermore you may disable camera roll access or live filters.
+The options allow you to configure the available flash modes, a forced square crop, tap to focus, allowed flash modes and a bunch of other stuff.
+Furthermore, you may disable camera roll access or live filters.
 Presenting the default camera editor can be done using the following code:

 ```swift
 let cameraViewController = CameraViewController()